ikhlo/stratascratch-solutions/README.md

-# stratascratch-solutions
+# StrataScratch-solutions

-A repo to store my stratascratch solutions
+A repo to store my SQL solutions on the [StrataScratch](https://www.stratascratch.com/) platform !